Kalshi API Integration Guide

 PRIVATE_KEY_PEM = os.environ['KALSHI_PRIVATE_KEY']

-BASE_URL = 'https://trading-api.kalshi.com'
+BASE_URL = 'https://api.elections.kalshi.com'

 # Parse private key